giacomocerquone/ilcorsaronero-api/README.md

 {inprogress}

 ##Available categories
-The categories are the ones you can see from the website, capital letters and space must be respected:
+The categories are the ones you can see from the website, capital letters and space must be respected:<br/>
 Screener<br/>
 DVD<br/>
 SerieTv<br/>